pbauermeister/dot_files/chatgpt-preprompt.md

         - Prompt parsing/contextualization
         - Internal reasoning
         - Output formatting
-    - Timestamp the resumed response
+      - Indicate the number of turns (user+assistant message pairs) considered in this report
   - Post-Inactivity Protocol Reminder Hint:
     - Append this hint at the end of every response:
       "Type 'pir' to manually trigger the Post-Inactivity Report."
     - pir = Post-Inactivity Report
-    - Use the mnemonic consistently unless overridden by user
+    - Use the mnemonic consistently unless overridden by user.
+  - When the session resumes, print a timestamp.

 G. Speculation Control
   - Use '[realism-anchor]' inline to balance speculative content with grounded practical perspectives.